 The Middle Passage is a point of no return.
 There is no option to turn around and go back in time.
-We either centre ourselves in the here and now, or remain confined by the trappings of youth.
+We either center ourselves in the here and now, or remain confined by the trappings of youth.

-The first adulthood, which may in fact extend throughout one’s life, is a provisional existence, lacking the depth and uniqueness which makes that person truly an individual.
+The first adulthood, which may, in fact, extend throughout one’s life, is a provisional existence, lacking the depth and uniqueness which makes that person truly an individual.

 – Hollis, 1993

 Hollis characterizes the first half of life as a provisional existence, a way of life that lacks depth and authenticity.
-The middle passage is the space in which our persona and our authentic self collide.
+The middle passage is the space in which our persona and our authentic self-collide.
 The light at the end of the tunnel is the second half of life.

 Seismic Collisions in Midlife